Lewis is the global head of our energy practice, based in London.

 Lewis has worked on secondments to BP's gas & power team in London and Epic Energy in Perth (then Australia's largest gas transmission company).
 He has spent over 10 years in our Asian offices, helping to build our business across the region.

-- Korea Gas Corporation (Korea’s largest gas company) on all aspects of its interest in Area 4, Mozambique, including the unitisation with Area 1, the $11bn Coral Floating LNG Project, the entry of Exxon into the project and the current development of the onshore Ruvuma LNG project
+- Korea Gas Corporation (Korea’s largest gas company) on all aspects of its interest in Area 4, Mozambique, including the unitisation with Area 1, the $11bn Coral Floating LNG Project and the entry of Exxon into the project

 - Mitsubishi Corporation in relation to its 15% interest in the multi-billion dollar LNG Canada project